Vanessa082/Food-recipe-app-using-ReactJS/README.md

 # Yummy Meal finder

-This template is for user to search meal view the details add meal to favorite remove meal
+This app is for user to search meal view the details add meal to favorite remove meal

 ## Deployement